uderik/k8s-rollout-restart/README.md

   - `d` for days (e.g., `7d` for 7 days)
 - Resources newer than the specified duration will be skipped
 - This is useful for avoiding restarts of recently deployed or updated resources
-- Can be combined with other filters like namespace and resource type
+- Can be combined with other filters like namespace, resource type, and pod labels